karlospn/mytechramblings-site-source-code/content/posts/centrally-manage-nuget-versions.md

 title: "How to centrally manage NuGet package versions within your solution"
 date: 2020-09-02T10:01:20+02:00
 tags: ["csharp", "dotnet", ".NET", "nuget"]
+description: "In this post I want to show you some of the different options available when you want to centrally manage NuGet versions within a solution."
 draft: false
 ---